Publisher + Editor: Lynne Ellis

-Lynne is an award-winning poet and small-press editor.
-She earned her Certificate in Editing from the University of Washington in 2023.
-Papeachu Press brought her on as co-editor in 2021.
-Lynne served on the editorial board at Nimrod International Journal and has participated in artist residencies in California and Washington.
-A lifelong collaborator, Lynne is a career stagehand and lighting designer, and holds a B.A. in Theatre Arts from the University of California, Santa Cruz.
+Lynne Ellis writes in pen.
+They are an award-winning poet and independent press editor.
+Lynne earned their Certificate in Editing from the University of Washington and served as co-editor at Papeachu Press.
+She has participated in artist residency cohorts in California and Washington and is a writing member of Common AREA Maintenance.
+A lifelong collaborator, Lynne is also a career stagehand and lighting designer, and holds a B.A. in Theatre Arts from the University of California, Santa Cruz.

 Read their poems and résumé over at www.lynneellis.com

-At Tulipwood, rather than accept or reject a project as-submitted, I select projects that spark my interest then work with their authors to develop a manuscript.
-I believe that it’s possible to cultivate, as Eduardo C. Corral says, the intellectual, linguistic, and emotional pleasures of the line, while staying faithful to one’s own poetic voice.
-If you agree, then I want to work with you.
+At Tulipwood, rather than accept or reject a project as-submitted, we select projects that spark our interest, then we work with authors to develop a manuscript.
+We believe that it’s possible to cultivate, as Eduardo C. Corral says, the intellectual, linguistic, and emotional pleasures of the line, while staying faithful to one’s own poetic voice.
+If you agree, then we want to work with you.

 Every poem is a collaboration.